Romanian Communist Party: Comintern and internal wing

-Attacks on Chiaburs in Communist Romania

-Chiaburs were defined by the Party as the common enemies of communism in Romania.
-Thus, they were subjected to abuses by the cadres.
-A chiabur was, typically, a wealthier peasant that had gained a respected status among their village as a good householder and ambitious worker.
-Chiaburs could also be loosely defined as people owning the means of production or hiring someone for labor for a minimum of a month out of the year.
-Because the definition of chiabur was so loose, cadres would sometimes take advantage of the system by naming those they had personal vendettas against as chiaburs or simply mislabeling people.
-The Party sought to reap the benefits of what the chiaburs produced through the newly introduced quota system, an attempt to put down the rebellions against communist power.
-These allotted quantities of food left many of the chiaburs starving; however, some managed to evade the process by hiding their grain, and when officials came to collect, they assured them they had nothing left.
-If it was found that a chiabur would not comply, they were subject to many abuses at the hands of the cadres.
-It was said that "those who were to bear the brunt of class war were the chiaburs, the rural bourgeoise."
-The chiaburs could be subject to demeaning manual labor in public areas or brutal physical beatings by the cadres.
-Additionally, cadres would attack the wives and children of the chiaburs as a means of punishing the chiabur heads of household.
-They would do this through shaming and kicking chiabur children out of school or physically attacking the families.

 World War II

 In 1940, Romania had to cede Bessarabia and Northern Bukovina to the Soviet Union and Southern Dobruja to Bulgaria (see Soviet occupation of Bessarabia, Treaty of Craiova); in contrast with the general mood, the PCdR welcomed both gestures along the lines of its earlier activism.
 Official history, after ca. 1950, stated that the PCdR protested Northern Transylvania's cession to Hungary later in the same year (the Second Vienna Arbitration), but evidence is inconclusive (party documents attesting the policy are dated after Nazi Germany's invasion of the Soviet Union).
 As the border changes sparked a political crisis leading to an Iron Guard takeover—the National Legionary State—the interior wing's confusion intensified: the upper echelon faced investigation from Georgi Dimitrov (as well as other Comintern officials) on charges of "Trotskyism", and, since the FRN had crumbled, several low-ranking party officials actually began collaborating with the new regime.
 At around the same time, a small section of the exterior wing remained active in France, where it eventually joined the Resistance to German occupation—it included Gheorghe Gaston Marin and the Francs-tireurs Olga Bancic, Nicolae Cristea and Joseph Boczov.